Latest SCI publications

 Research project (§ 26 & § 27)

-In many countries, insects are used as a source of protein for human consumption or for feeding and breeding livestock due to their ability to be easily cultivated on a variety of organic substrates, thanks to their hardiness.
-The Black Soldier Fly (BSF), particularly its larvae, stands out for its robustness and high conversion efficiency of up to 70%, enabling it to process a wide range of organic waste materials.
-However, to ensure optimal growth conditions for BSF larvae, it is of immense importance to properly formulate the feeding substrate.
-Therefore, rapid and efficient analytical methods are being developed to quickly assess the composition of the supplied organic waste stream.
-Furthermore, the suitability of insect biomass as a raw material for producing various materials is being evaluated for its physical and chemical suitability.
+In many countries, insects are used as a source of protein for human nutrition or for feeding and breeding livestock, as they can be easily reared on a variety of biological substrates due to their frugality.
+The black soldier fly (BSF), particularly its larvae, are capable of processing a wide range of organic waste due to their robustness and high conversion efficiency of up to 70%.
+However, to ensure optimal growth conditions for BSF larvae, it is of immense importance to properly compose the feeding substrate.
+For this reason, rapid and efficient analytical methods are being developed to quickly assess the supplied organic waste stream.
+In addition, the suitability of insect biomass as a raw material for the production of various materials is being tested for its physical and chemical properties.

 Research project (§ 26 & § 27)